ooni/oohttp/README.md

 git checkout merged-main
 git merge golang-http-upstream
 git push merged-main
-# then review and merge the PR creating a merge commit
 ```

+2. make sure the codebase does not assume `*net.Conn` anywhere (every
+merge may introduce new changes);

+3. open a pull request on github and merge it with merge commit.